pbinkley/jekyll-book/sections/06-section.md

 In checking the work of the combiner, any doubt about cards which the combiner decided were duplicates, should be expressed by the stamper.
 Dates must be checked for possible error.
-Frequentlv an eight is read for a three and a three for an eight.
+Frequently an eight is read for a three and a three for an eight.

-The average output per day per combiner is approximately one and a ha1f trays (1500 cards per tray, and a six hour day).
+The average output per day per combiner is approximately one and a half trays (1500 cards per tray, and a six hour day).
 Any one day's output depends, of course, upon the number of cards in the tray, and the difficulty and complexity of the entries.
 However, a combiner may be expected to average about six trays per week.
 Accordingly, ten combiners may be expected to process